CraigKnoblauch/button-cam/notes.md

 - ~~[ ] Scroll wheel switches camera to next/previous camera in list~~ Deprecated in favor of navigating with buttons
 - [ ] Camera switches follow a path
 - [ ] Left and right buttons at bottom of the screen for in sequence between the models.
+- [ ] If the camera is in the middle of an animation and a new location is requested that is not the destination, the camera will find the best animation path to that destination.

 # Transforms in Blender
 Make sure to only apply transformations on rotation and scale.
 Otherwise the origin of all objects gets set to the center.
 And thus the position of all objects will seem to be the center.